EtnMn/scoop-dev-tools-installer/README.md

 ## Uninstall

-To uninstall all the application run
+To uninstall all the applications run:

 ```
 scoop uninstall scoop